 There are different sets of DCP agreements in the upper and lower basins.
 In the lower basin, agreements define how the lower-basin states of California, Arizona and Nevada will cut back on water use to maintain water levels in Lake Mead.

 In the upper basin, agreements create a new regulatory pool of water within Lake Powell where water saved through demand management can be stored to be used as needed by Colorado, Utah, Wyoming and New Mexico.

 The upper-basin agreements also allow for water stored in Flaming Gorge, Blue Mesa and Navajo reservoirs to be released to prop up water levels in Lake Powell.

 In November, the CWCB adopted a demand-management policy stating that such a program would be voluntary, temporary and compensated.

 The water savings would come, in large measure, by paying willing irrigators to fallow hayfields and let water that would otherwise have been consumed run down the Colorado River system to Lake Powell, which is less than 40 percent full.

 Eklund, the former director of the CWCB, said he understood that the state’s study of demand management may take a year or more to complete, but he said despite this winter’s good snowpack, renewed drought and falling reservoir levels may still force the state’s hand.

 “I understand that we have to hear from the many stakeholders, but at some point, Mother Nature may not cooperate with us,” Eklund said.
 “If that’s the case, we will have to move from study mode and talking mode to doing mode, whether we are comfortable with it or not.”

-Editor’s note: Aspen Journalism covers rivers and water in collaboration with The Aspen Times, the Glenwood Springs Post Independent, the Vail Daily, the Summit Daily and the Steamboat Pilot.
-The Times and the Post Independent published the story on Monday, March 25, 2019.
+Editor’s note: Aspen Journalism covers rivers and water in collaboration with The Aspen Times and other Swift Communications newspapers.
+This story was also published by The Aspen Times, the Glenwood Springs Post Independent, the Vail Daily, and Coyote Gulch.